maxcutlyp/ios-photo-albums/README.md

+# iosphotoalbums.py
+A simple tool to convert iOS Photos app albums to folders on disk.

+You may be familiar with the DCIM folder that you see when you plug your iPhone into your computer.
+You may have noticed that the folders and filenames in this folder are almost completely unrelated to the albums that show up in the Photos app.

+This script will copy or move the images from this DCIM folder into real folders on your computer according to the albums they belong to.

 ## Prerequisites
 You will need `libimobiledevice` to get the data required for the script.
 - On Debian and derivatives, these packages are: `ideviceinstaller python-imobiledevice libimobiledevice-utils libimobiledevice4 libplist2 python-plist ifuse`